In This Topic

 Refer to the section on Panes tutorial for full details on how you can use the Split command to display more than one view at the same time.

-Hides the taskbar, CabMasterPro Titlebar and ribbon to give a larger drawing area.
+Hides the taskbar, Titlebar and ribbon to give a larger drawing area.
 This is useful for working with 3D images or on small monitors.
 To return to the normal viewing mode use F11 or Close Full Screen button.

-Open and Save dialog.
+Saves the current to a bitmap file or a 3D format, if in 3D view, using Open and Save dialog.
 It will be exported from the current view position and angle, so the resulting image will look exactly as it does on the screen.
 Bitmap files can be opened in virtually all image viewing or editing programs.
 The 3D model will be exported in the 3DS file format, which can then be used to create photo-realistic renders.
-See the

-3D Photoview Companion Models tutorial for details.
+See the 3D Photoview Companion Models tutorial for details.